Kardashian Sisters Don’t Want Blac Chyna Back In Rob’s Life, Kris Jenner Pushes Relationship For The Show?

 Rob and Blac Chyna are reportedly back together but the Kardashian-Jenner sisters are not having any of it.
 Apparently, the famous sisters — Kourtney, Khloe, Kim, Kendall, and Kylie — appeared to be teaming up against their brother’s baby mama.

-On Sunday’s episode of Keeping Up With The Kardashians, the famous sisters have had enough of Rob and Blac Chyna’s “toxic” relationship.
+On Sunday’s episode of Keeping Up With the Kardashians, the famous sisters have had enough of Rob and Blac Chyna’s “toxic” relationship.
 The siblings went all out in expressing their opposition about their brother’s rekindled romance, even reaching the point of asking him to put a stop to it already.

 In the episode, Kylie Jenner can be seen unhappy as she received news that her house, which was rented by Rob, was trashed by Blac Chyna after a heated argument.
 Apparently, the fight was so bad that the Arthur George owner emotionally vented out on social media — something that got his sisters really worried.